doc4d/docs/docs/API/DataStoreClass.md

 End for each

 $info:=$ds.getRemoteContextInfo("contextA")
-// $info = {name:contextA,dataclass:Persons,main:lastname,firstname,address,address.city} // address.city is added to the context because it is used in the loop.
+// $info = {name:contextA,dataclass:Persons,main:lastname;firstname;address;address.city}
+// address.city is added to the context because it is used in the loop.
 ```
 #### Example 2